 As well as the formal property questionnaire we have created a short marketing questionnaire.
 These are useful guides in determining the paperwork required.

 On your instruction, we will make all necessary arrangements for marketing your property.
-A member of our Estate Agency team will visit along with our professional photographer and floor planner.
+A member of our Estate Agency group will visit along with our professional photographer and floor planner.
 Our agent is there to discuss any final property improvements, the wording for all advertising material, viewing arrangements, key & security management and our customer care programme.

 All houses for sale in Scotland must be marketed with a home report.
 This is a pack of three documents: a single survey, an energy report and a property questionnaire.
 These documents must be made available to all prospective buyers.

 Murray Beith Murray works closely with a range of well-established surveyors, one of whom will be instructed on your behalf to produce the single survey and energy report.
 We will also assist you in completing the property questionnaire, a job made easy when all paperwork has been organised in advance.